OpenDevin Project Setup

 4. Start Your Frontend Development Server: If you have a frontend that runs separately (like a React or Vue application), you’ll need to open a new terminal or a new tab.
 If the frontend requires any environment configurations from the Conda environment, activate the Conda environment again with conda activate myenv.
 Then navigate to your frontend directory:

-cd /path/to/your/frontend
+cd /path/to/your/frontend npm start

 This step launches the development server for your frontend, often with live reloading enabled, so you can continue working on the frontend with immediate feedback on changes.